 To re-apply for admission, you should submit new versions of the following:

-- personal statement
+- statement of interest

 - letters of recommendation

-- application fee (currently $80)
+- application fee

 If you are accepted into the J.D. program as a transfer student, you will be eligible to apply up to 24 credits obtained in pursuit of your LL.M. degree toward your J.D. degree requirements.
 However, you will lose your eligibility to receive your pending LL.M. degree.
 You must complete at least four semesters at Cornell while enrolled as a J.D. student.